Lukk17/sky/config/k8s/Xperimantal/keycloak/keycloak_README.md

 Account:
 < minikubeIP>:< PORT>/realms/skyrealm/account

-But it is common that this way it will not be working (stuck on loading screen)
+But it is common that this way it will not be working (stuck on the loading screen)